Secondary Publication Rights for research. What are the options to openly publish your research?

 Setting the scene – How secondary publication right is being addressed in the ERA Policy Agenda

-Bertil Egger-Beck, Policy Officer at the European Commission Directorate-General for Research and Innovation
+Bertil Egger Beck, Policy Officer at the European Commission Directorate-General for Research and Innovation

 Keynote presentation: